MaxMLang/pytector/docs/examples.rst

 Examples
 ========

-This page contains practical examples of how to use pytector for different scenarios.
+This page contains practical examples of how to use pytector for different scenarios, including security-focused implementations and keyword-based blocking.

 Basic Detection Examples
 -----------------------